tstapler/personal-website/content/blog/kubernetes_with_kubespray/index.md

 the drop of a hat.
 I deploy services to my cluster using [Helm](https://helm.sh/), I keep my helm charts in [this repo](https://github.com/tstapler/charts).
 Building my cluster was a blast!
-I really encourage you to try it too.
+I whole heartedly encourage you to try it too.